-- Laxative: Promotes of evacuation of the bowel.
+- Laxative: Promotes of the evacuation of the bowel.

 Medicinal Uses of Trianthema decandra

-Laghu Varshabhu is used in India for treatment of variety of ailments.
-It is used as a single drug in form of dried powder or decoction for jaundice, liver diseases, anemia, cough, headaches, epilepsy, odema etc. As the whole plant possess diuretic indicated in anasarca, cystitis in case of dribbling of urine, in dropsy, edema and ascites.
-Decoction of plant is given for fever, rheumatism, and as an antidote for alcohol poisoning.
+Laghu Varshabhu is used in India for treatment of a variety of ailments.
+It is used as a single drug in the form of dried powder or decoction for jaundice, the liver diseases, anemia, cough, headaches, epilepsy, odema etc. As the whole plant possess diuretic indicated in anasarca, cystitis in case of dribbling of urine, in dropsy, edema and ascites.
+Decoction of the plant are given for fever, rheumatism, and as an antidote for alcohol poisoning.

 1- Abdominal gas